OguzcanIzanli/Patika-Front-End-Projects/Week-4/Drum-Kit/README.md

-# Javascript - Drum Kit
+# Drum Kit

-Temel HTML, CSS ve JavaScript bilgilerini kullanarak interaktif (klavye ve buton) bir Drum Kit web sitesi oluşturuldu.
+An interactive (keyboard and button) Drum Kit website was created using basic HTML, CSS and JavaScript knowledge.

 ![page preview](./assets/images/gif.gif)